createthegroup/jquery-ctg-imageviewer/README.md

 ### Elements

-Elements is an object which can accepts several DOM elements.
+Elements is an object which expects several DOM elements.

 #### Previews

 Previews should be a container that has a set of links.
-By default, the preview links are found just using `previews.find('a')`, but if you need a more specific selector for finding links, such as those with a particular class, or if you would prefer to use an element other than links altogether, you can do so by overriding the `previewLinkSelector` option with the selector to be passed to the `find` method.
+By default, the preview links are found using `previews.find('a')`, but if you need a more specific selector for finding links, such as those with a particular class, or if you would prefer to use an element other than links altogether, you can do so by overriding the `previewLinkSelector` option with the selector to be passed to the `find` method.

 The links are traversed in order and each link is set to trigger updating the current image to the respective index of the `images` array.